May 17, 2024

 Underground Cable for Power Transfer

-In justifying the need for plan approval, EDF pointed to key climate change reports emphasizing the importance of transitioning to a low carbon economy, along with West Northants Council's pledge to achieve Net Zero across all council operations by 2030, extending this objective to residents and businesses by 2045.
-A decision on the project is expected by July 2
+EDF highlighted key climate change reports to justify the need for plan approval, stressing the urgency of transitioning to a low-carbon economy.
+They also cited West Northants Council's commitment to achieving Net Zero in council operations by 2030 and for residents and businesses by 2045, with a decision on the project expected by July 2.

 The Glassthorpe Solar Farm